What Can I Do if My Insurance Company Denied My Claim?

 Attorneys that advertise on buses, billboards, TV, and radio do not have the time or willingness to fight for you if your insurance company denies your claim.
 Their goal is to settle your claim as quickly as possible, even if that means settling your claim for well below its true value.
 In all likelihood, those attorneys will drop your case if your insurance company denies your claim.

-The Atlanta accident attorneys at Allen & Scofield Injury Lawyers, LLC have the time, dedication, and resources to fight for you if your insurance company denies your claim.
+The Atlanta injury attorneys at Allen & Scofield Injury Lawyers, LLC have the time, dedication, and resources to fight for you if your insurance company denies your claim.
 In the past few years, our lawyers have successfully resolved many bad faith insurance claims.
 We understand that the insurance companies won’t admit culpability and pay you the fair value of your claim until you demonstrate that you are in a position to get a big verdict against them.
 If you’re patient and willing to endure a lawsuit against your insurer, you will be in a much better position to maximize your recovery.